Tomaž Kavčič

 Tomaž Kavčič (born 28 November 1953) is a Slovenian football manager and former player who played as a midfielder.
-Kavčič was the manager of the Slovenian national team between 2017 and 2018, and Slovenian under-21 team for eight years between 2008 and 2014; he was also an assistant manager of the national team manager Srečko Katanec between 2016 and 2017.
-While playing for Gorica he scored his debut goal in the Slovenian PrvaLiga aged 38 years and 4 months, which is still a Slovenian record.
+Kavčič was the manager of the Slovenia national team between 2017 and 2018, and the manager of the Slovenia under-21 team for eight years between 2008 and 2014; he was also assistant manager to Srečko Katanec between 2016 and 2017.
+While playing for Gorica, he scored his debut goal in the Slovenian First League aged 38 years and 4 months, which is still a Slovenian record.

 Managerial career

 After finishing his playing career he took his first coaching job as assistant manager to Milan Miklavič at Gorica in 1995 where he worked until 1997 and got his first experience in the Slovenian top tier.
 "The Roses" were crowned champions of Slovenia for the first time in 1996 and a year later he joined Črnuče Factor in the second tier.
 After a brief one-year spell he moved across town to Svoboda and stayed for another year before leading the amateur MNZ Ljubljana team in Slovenia's first UEFA Regions' Cup appearance in 1999.

 The same year he returned to Gorica under Miklavič and took charge of the youth team and for a short spell he made his debut in the First Division as coach of the senior team.
 Kavčič started his first full season as coach in the 1.
 SNL at his hometown club Bela Krajina, but after the 2001–02 season he went back to the lower leagues with Grosuplje.
 After another brief spell, his career really took off with two promotions in three years.
 After spending the first part of the 2003–04 season in the First Division with Ljubljana, Kavčič returned to Bela Krajina where he gained promotion in 2004.

 The team fought off relegation in 2004–05, but Kavčič took on a new challenge after two years in charge.
 Again he took over a second tier team, this time his old club Factor, and this time the small local team from the banks of the Sava river gained promotion in 2006.
 He didn't get the chance to lead his old side in the First Division, but instead returned to Bela Krajina in March 2007.
 Fighting for survival, Bela Krajina became the first team to defeat Domžale (which later won the league) during the season, after beating them 1–0 in the 28th game round.
 However, Bela Krajina were nevertheless relegated and missed the relegation playoff by a single point with their interim manager leaving to take charge of Livar for the 2007–08 season which ended in relegation in their first and only appearance in the top tier.